 - 1. None of the methods performed well on the Rosenbrock landscape.
 The Rosenbrock function is sometimes referred to as a "banana function" due to its long bending valley which must be followed to reach the global optimum.
 The failure to predict an optimal level of noise may be due in large part to the importance of traversing this valley, where the fitness gradient is not very strong.
-In other words, the initial sampling of the whole space to determine the ε distribution is misleading, since a particular region of the space (the valley floor) is much more important for search performance than the space at large, and requires lower noise values to traverse. - 2.
+In other words, the initial sampling of the whole space to determine the $\epsilon$ -distribution is misleading, since a particular region of the space (the valley floor) is much more important for search performance than the space at large, and requires lower noise values to traverse. - 2.
 The fixed noise level method performed quite poorly on all but one landscape.
 In general, this is not too surprising.
-We expect that different landscapes will require different optimal noise levels, and choosing a
+We expect that different landscapes will require different optimal noise levels, and choosing a fixed level value to apply to all landscapes is unlikely to perform well.

-Figure 6: This figure shows how inefficient the standard deviation chosen by each method is by calculating the ratio of evaluations to that required at optimal noise level, σ{ideal} .
+Figure 6: This figure shows how inefficient the standard deviation chosen by each method is by calculating the ratio of evaluations to that required at optimal noise level, $\sigma{ideal}$ .
 A perfect solution would have an inefficiency ratio of 1.0.